Scott A. Margolin '99 Lecture in Environmental Affairs

 2004 - J. Baird Callicott, professor of philosophy, University of North Texas

-2003 - Paul Ehrlich, Bing Professor of Population Studies at Stanford University
+2003 - Paul Ehrlich, Bing Professor of Population Studies, Stanford University

 2002 - Michael Dombeck, Former Chief of the United States Forest Service

 2001 - Lawrence Buell, English Professor, Harvard University